Factbox: Political parties, groups in post-Mubarak Egypt

 * KEFAYA (ENOUGH)

-Trade union leader George Ishak founded the Kefaya movement in 2004, galvanising protests against Mubarak's rule in 2005 and opposing what many saw as plans to pass power to his son, Gamal.
-The movement seemed to have lost its momentum but played a crucial role in mobilising protesters when the uprising erupted.
+Trade union leader George Ishak founded the Kefaya movement in 2004, galvanizing protests against Mubarak's rule in 2005 and opposing what many saw as plans to pass power to his son, Gamal.
+The movement seemed to have lost its momentum but played a crucial role in mobilizing protesters when the uprising erupted.

 * NATIONAL ASSOCIATION FOR CHANGE